david-torres/tournament-organizer/README.md

 - Allow members to join tournaments
 - Generate randomized matches, supporting byes for players with the highest ELO scores
 - Track member ELO scores across matches and tournaments
-- TODO: Generate a bracket graphic for visualizing the tournament
+- Generate a bracket graphic for visualizing the tournament

 ## Getting Started